mikedeskevich/fetal-ae/Analysis of Adverse Event Rates.md

 *Statistical Significance*

-We treat each AE report as discrete independent events occurring at the mean rate specified in the tables 1 and 2 which we model as a Poisson distribution.
+We treat each AE report as discrete independent events occurring at the mean rate specified in Tables 1 and 2 which we model as a Poisson distribution.
 Given two rates $r_1$ and $r_2$ over a period, $P$, we perform a Poisson E-test [reference: https://userweb.ucs.louisiana.edu/~kxk4695/JSPI-04.pdf] to compute the p-value.
 The E-test is used for Poisson statistics analogous to the traditional t-test used for Gaussian statistics.
 The p-value is interpreted in the same way: the probability that the observed events came from the same probability distribution.
 Or stated another way: the probability that the means (in this case rates) are same by random chance.

-We use the rates in table 1 and 2 above and normalize the event counts over each period, $P$: the 18-month-, 12 billion-dose-, or XX billion-people-vaccinated-window and report the p-values below in Table 3.
+We use the rates in Tables 1 and 2 above and normalize the event counts over each period, $P$: the time-, dose-, or people-vaccinated-window and report the p-values below in Table 3.
 Where there is sufficient data, the p-values are small, and where 0.0 is reported, it was too small to represent as a double precision floating point number in our E-test function [reference: https://github.com/nolanbconaway/poisson-etest].

 *Estimating Relative Reporting Rates*

-For the rates that are statically different ($p<0.05$) and have non-zero counts in the reporting period, we compute ratio of rates of AE reports for each vaccine.
+For the rates that have non-zero counts in the reporting period, we compute ratio of rates of AE reports for each vaccine and the 95% confidence interval (We do not use the p-value as a metric here to avoid claims of p-hacking, the full confidence interval is shown and the reader can deduce significance from that).
 That is, we compute how much more often a post COVID-19 vaccination AE is reported compared to post Flu vaccination.
 Consider a case were Event A is reported at a rate of 100 per month and Event B is reported at a rate of 10 per month.
-The naïve approach is to simply state that Event A is reported $\frac{100/month}{10/month}=10$ times as often as Event B. However, events do not occur at uniform frequency, they occur at frequencies described by the Poisson distribution.
+The naïve approach is to simply state that Event A is reported $\frac{100/month}{10/month}=10$ times as often as Event B. However, events do not occur at uniform frequency, independent events occur at frequencies described by the Poisson distribution.
 We proceed by computing the ratio distribution, $R$, which is the distribution of the ratio of two different Poisson distributions.
 That is, given two Poisson distributions, $Poisson(r_1)$ and $Poisson(r_2)$, we aim to compute the ratio distribution, $R$, which represents the probability distribution of the ratio of the distribution of events.

 $$
 R(r_1,r_2)=\frac{Poisson(r_1)}{Poisson(r_2)}
 $$

 We estimate the shape of $R$ for each AE and period, $P$, by performing Monte Carlo simulations.
 We draw 1,000,000 random samples from Poisson distributions with rates $r_1$ and $r_2$ resulting in a sample of paired event counts $n_1$ and $n_2$ , respectively, over the observation window $P$ .

 $$